top of page

 • Dreams: Sometimes dreams seem as if they are attempting to bring you information.
 Recurring dreams also seem to have some significance.
 There are instances of people who are emotionally close experiencing shared dreams whereby their dreams contain the same or similar content.
 Lucid dreaming is a phenomenon in which the dreamer becomes aware that they are dreaming while still in the dream state.

 • Mystical Experiences (spontaneous or intentional): Encountering moments of transcendence, unity, or connection with a higher power or the cosmos, often described in mystical or spiritual traditions.
-Modalities for these experiences are spontaneous (such as a Near-Death Experience, or a Shared-Death Experience) or intentional such as breathwork, sensory deprivation, or the use of plant medicines.
+Modalities for these experiences can be spontaneous (such as a Near-Death Experience, or a Shared-Death Experience) or can be intentional such as breathwork, sensory deprivation, or the use of plant medicines.

 • Near-Death Experiences: These are rare experiences which sees a person who has been close to death, or has even clinically died move into a realm of peace and joy (for more information: https://www.brucegreyson.com or https://iands.org/).